emina-mahmutbegovic/tic-tac-toe/README.md

 { "input":
   {
-      "gameId": "someGameId", # valid _id from the existing game must be provided "ticToe": "X", # can be 'X' for singleplayer and 'X' or 'O' for multiplayer mode.
+      "gameId": "someGameId", # valid _id from the existing game must be provided "ticToe": "X", # can be X for singleplayer and X or O for multiplayer mode.
       "move": { # board coordinates.
 Board is represented as a matrix.
         "coordinateX": 0,
         "coordinateY": 1